Scientific Basis for

 ) may also help in

 a few patients.
-Because of the nature of these therapies, they should be avoided in young
+Because of the nature of

 children and pregnant women.